September 29, 2016

 Watch the video above to see what life Nick says he’s living on the streets of L.A. has been like for this transplant from the Midwest.

-And tune in to Dr. Phil on Thursday to see whether Nick says he is ready to get off the streets.
+Tune in to Dr. Phil on Friday to see whether Nick says he is ready to get off the streets.

 Check here for local listings.